Remote work isolation solutions: the connection framework that actually works

 Key takeaways

-• Remote workers report 25% loneliness rates versus 16% for office workers, but the dosage matters significantly.
+- Remote workers report 25% loneliness rates versus 16% for office workers [7], and the dosage matters significantly.

-• Isolation degrades the quality of social interaction, not just quantity – video calls lack the physiological cues that build trust in person, which is why simply scheduling more Zoom meetings fails to address the real problem.
+- Isolation degrades interaction quality, not just quantity – video calls lack the physiological cues that build in-person trust, which is why scheduling more Zoom meetings fails [2].

 The core problem: isolation vs. solitude